Archive for the ‘science’ Category

 Cats cause war

 The single-cell parasite Toxoplasma gondii is remarkable.
 It can only reproduce in cats, so it has evolved the ability to control the minds of rats.
 That’s right, rats.
-When a cat poops and a rat eats it, any T. plasmii that the rat ingests go to work on the little rat brain, suppressing its normal levels of caution and making it act more fearlessly — in fact the rat may specifically seek out areas that a cat has marked with its urine.
-This makes it easier for the rat to be caught and eaten by a cat! …Where the T. plasmii can then reproduce and begin the cycle anew.
+When a cat poops and a rat eats it, any T. gondii that the rat ingests go to work on the little rat brain, suppressing its normal levels of caution and making it act more fearlessly — in fact the rat may specifically seek out areas that a cat has marked with its urine.
+This makes it easier for the rat to be caught and eaten by a cat! …Where the T. gondii can then reproduce and begin the cycle anew.

 Here’s what it does to men: